Sigrid McCawley: Career

-After law school, McCawley earned a clerkship with Judge Jose Gonzalez Jr. at the U.S. District Court for the Southern District of Florida.
-In 1999, McCawley joined Morgan, Lewis & Bockius, a firm based in Washington, D.C.
-After two years at Morgan Lewis, in 2001, McCawley moved to Fort Lauderdale, Florida, where she joined Boies Schiller Flexner, a firm based in New York and led by David Boies who was establishing operations in South Florida.
+After law school, McCawley had a clerkship with Judge Jose Gonzalez Jr. at the U.S. District Court for the Southern District of Florida.
+In 1999, McCawley joined Morgan, Lewis & Bockius in Washington, D.C.
+After two years at Morgan Lewis, in 2001, McCawley moved to Fort Lauderdale, Florida, where she joined Boies Schiller Flexner, a firm based in New York City and led by David Boies who was establishing operations in South Florida.
 As this was a small office, McCawley was often given the opportunity to represent the firm's large clients, companies such as Del Monte Foods and Carnival Cruise Line.

-In 2014, Boies Schiller Flexner began representing Virginia Giuffre, a victim of Jeffrey Epstein who also accused Alan Dershowitz and Prince Andrew, Duke of York, of sexually abusing her when she was a minor.
+In 2014, Boies Schiller Flexner began representing Virginia Giuffre, a victim of Jeffrey Epstein who also accused Alan Dershowitz and Prince Andrew, Duke of York of sexually abusing her when she was a minor.
 McCawley was assigned to take on the case because of her experience volunteering with abuse victims in the foster care system.
 In September 2015, Boies and McCawley filed a defamation suit against Ghislaine Maxwell on behalf of Giuffre.
 McCawley was not the first to represent Giuffre but the case against Maxwell, who is also accused of recruiting minors for Epstein and others, brought new attention to the case.
 The firm decided to file for defamation because the statute of limitations for criminal charges had expired.
-In May 2017, they were successful in winning an undisclosed settlement, but Giuffre reportedly received a sum in the multimillion-dollar range.
+In May 2017, they reached an undisclosed settlement, but Giuffre reportedly received a sum in the multimillion-dollar range.